 90 mile beach

 It seems I can’t get enough of this coastal ride.
 Since then I have done it a couple more times.
-Checking the specific times of the tides is essential and especially advised for the northern beach track end at the mouth of Te Paki Stream near the Te Paki dunes.
-The 90-mile beach is in reality only about 55 miles long and the ride always ends too soon for me, as I’m leaving behind the magnificent Northland wilderness.
+Checking the specific tide times is essential and especially advised for the northern beach end track at the mouth of Te Paki Stream near the Te Paki dunes.
+90 mile beach is in reality only about 55 miles long.
+The ride always ends too soon for me, as I’m leaving behind the magnificent Northland wilderness.

 Far Northland is quite an untouched region of New Zealand.
 Whether you visit for a day or longer, you will definitely find exciting activities and places to visit.
 You will be surrounded by waters, beaches and oceans, rich Maori culture and legends, many hiking tracks and an abundance of white sand.
 On your journey, you will also come across the vastness, solitude, and peace.
 You will come to the tip where things get clearer and magnified by the sense of something more.
 I sure love returning to this part of New Zealand for these reasons.
 Every time welcoming and discovering new places and stories.

 → Also check: 5 Must Do’s in the Coastal Tasman Region